captain-majid/CoachAI/README.md

 # CoachAI

-BWAPI AI that gives Starcraft v1.16.1 human player more eyes/brains, if you think only 2 eyes is cool, you're wrong !
+BWAPI AI that lets Starcraft v1.16.1 human player play, have more eyes/brains, if you think only 2 eyes is cool, you're wrong !

 For more info check here:
 http://www.teamliquid.net/forum/brood-war/533143-coach-ai-has-arrived